33themes/ttt-gallery/readme.txt

 ## Description

 TTT Gallery allows you to use your own templates to show galleries.
+You have full control of how a gallery is displayed.

-The plugin uses the WP Gallery creator and you can use any thumbnail size set up in the theme or by plugins.
+This plugin uses the WP Gallery creator from the core and you can use any thumbnail size set up in the theme or by plugins.

 = Create a Gallery =